rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Coordinated control

 This status is used when coordination between traffic light controllers is active.
 Coordination is described in detail in the corresponding section
-Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "1,2" and "centralized,off"
+Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. “1,2” and “centralized,off”

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.20}|\Yl{0.35}|